 There are many home remedies that people use to clean white shoes.
 While they are effective, nothing works better than these tailored products for cleaning white shoes.
 The products needed are:

-- ESSENTIAL KIT – Our signature kit which includes a 4 oz. bottle of our Premium Shoe Cleaner and Standard Brush, the perfect pairing to get you started or to maintain your cleaning fix
+- This signature kit includes a a 4 oz. bottle of their Premium Shoe Cleaning Solution and one of their Standard Shoe Cleaning Brushes; the ultimate pairing to care for your shoes.

 - Cleans and restores without the use of liquid